Mathanagopal97/React-JS-Tutorial/Proper React Apps/lights-out-game/README.md

 ## Ensure A Game Is Winnable
 Depending on the size of your board, some lights-on/lights-off starting configurations may not actually be solvable — which is pretty mean for your users.

-It’s relatively difficult to decide if any given board is solvable (here’s some [light reading on this topic] https://ida.mtholyoke.edu/xmlui/bitstream/handle/10166/693/375.pdf?sequence=1&isAllowed=y) — but there is a simple trick to make sure a starting board you give a player is solvable.
+It’s relatively difficult to decide if any given board is solvable (here’s some [light reading on this [topic](https://ida.mtholyoke.edu/xmlui/bitstream/handle/10166/693/375.pdf?sequence=1&isAllowed=y)— but there is a simple trick to make sure a starting board you give a player is solvable.

 Figure out how to do this